boguszjelinski/kaboot/README.md

 # Kaboot
-This repository contains a subproject of Kabina - Kaboot taxi dispatcher, a SpringBoot application with some clients that help test the dispatcher.
-Kaboot dispatcher is composed of two parts - the **dispatcher**, that finds the optimal assignment plan for requests and available cabs, and **Rest API**, which is responsible for receiving requests, share statuses and store them in a database.
+This repository contains a subproject of Kabina - Kaboot minibus dispatcher, a SpringBoot application with some clients that help test the dispatcher.
+Kaboot dispatcher is composed of two parts - the **dispatcher**, that finds the optimal assignment plan for requests and available buses, and **Rest API**, which is responsible for receiving requests, share statuses and store them in a database.

 Kaboot dispatcher consists of three vital components:
-* GLPK linear solver, scenarios with 1000 customers & 1000 cabs have been tested
+* GLPK linear solver, scenarios with 1000 customers & 1000 buses have been tested
-* Pool finder to assign several customers to one cab, currently max 4 separate passengers/requests are allowed
+* Pool finder to assign several customers to one bus, currently max 4 separate passengers/requests are allowed
 * low-cost method (aka greedy) pre-solver to decrease the size of models sent to solver

 You can find theoretical foundations with code examples on GitHub: https://github.com/boguszjelinski/taxidispatcher

 ## Kabina subprojects:
-The idea behind Kabina is to provide an enabler (a software skeleton, testing framework and RestAPI standard proposal) for a taxi service that can assign up to 10+ passengers to one cab (mini-bus), thus reducing cost of the driver per passenger (self-driven buses might not be allowed i many countries, we might need a 'driver' to prevent fraud).
-Such extended cab service would allow for the shift to sustainable transport, it might be cost-competitive with the public transport while providing better service quality including shorter travel time.
+The idea behind Kabina is to provide an enabler (a software skeleton, testing framework and RestAPI standard proposal) for a minibus service that can assign up to 10+ passengers to one cab (minibus), thus reducing cost of the driver per passenger (self-driven buses might not be allowed i many countries, we might need a 'driver' to prevent fraud).
+Such extended minibus service would allow for the shift to sustainable transport, it might be cost-competitive with the public transport while providing better service quality including shorter travel time.
 It is not meant to be a market-ready solution due to limited resources.

-* Kabina: mobile application for taxi customers
+* Kabina: mobile application for minibus customers
-* Kab: mobile application for taxi drivers
+* Kab: mobile application for minibus drivers
 * Kaboot: dispatcher with RestAPI
 * Kadm: administration and surveillance